IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

 Imagine someone told you to translate an article from Italian to English: you don’t read the whole text, memorize it, and then say: “Got it!
 Let me write it all down in English!”.
 That’t not how we do.
 Rather, we’d constantly check the original and the translation, jumping from one to the other countless times.

-That’s what attention mechanisms is meant to accomplish.
+That’s what attention mechanisms are meant to accomplish.

 In this post I will review the three main kinds of attention mechanism:
 - Additive attention